rgildiaz/ITI/pxeboot.md

 In this way, a PXE boot server needs:
 1. a way for the client computers to communicate with the server (DHCP),
 2. a method of transferring files from the server to the client (TFTP), and
-3. the set of instructions for the client to follow (the bootloader and kernel).
+3. the operating system for the client to boot (the bootloader and kernel).

 ### Links
 Here are links that may be helpful if attempting a different implementation of a PXE server: